Extend Your Language, Don't Alter It

 Haskell Wiki. n.d.
 “GADTs for Dummies.” https://wiki.haskell.org/GADTs_for_dummies.

-Hirrolot. n.d.
+hirrolot. n.d.
 “Compiling Algebraic Data Types in Pure C99.” https://hirrolot.github.io/posts/compiling-algebraic-data-types-in-pure-c99.html.

 ISO C. n.d.
 “C99 | 6.4 Lexical Elements.” http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf.